All Episodes

 And Trump during this, you know, anti-political, anti-establishment, anti-Washington year is clearly portraying Hillary as the embodiment of everything that is corrupt in our system.

-I actually think he'll do it too.
+I actually think he'll do it, too.

-In other words, he's trying to tap into the pre-existing off the charts anger that all of us justifiably feel.
+In other words, he's trying to tap into the pre-existing off-the-charts anger that all of us justifiably feel.

 I think that's a pretty successful strategy.

-Including Hillary's temper that we'll talk about.
+We'll get it all in, I promise, including Hillary's temper that we'll talk about.

 We have a pretty good indication a lot of them may go to Trump.